** For information on getting started with the Dribl app please look here. **

 What happens if you are playing a mid-week night game at a BDFC ground?

-Do I only need to provide a GO for my own team’s games?
+Do I only need to provide a GO for my own team’s games (except for Senior MENS games on Saturdays)?

-Yes, unless you come to an greement with a BDFC team playing before or after you to supply a GO for them and vice versa.
+Yes, unless you come to an greement with a BDFC team playing before or after you to provide a volunteer a GO for them and vice versa.
 In any event, you are responsible for providing/resourcing a GO for your own game.

 The price of not attending:

-If a team fails to provide a Ground Official, CDSFA levy a fine of $110 (equivalent to a forfeit fee) for the first offence as a club.
+If a team fails to provide a Ground Official, the Referee is within their rights to not proceed with the game.
+Football Canterbury will also levy a fine of $120 (equivalent to a forfeit fee) for the first offence as a club.
 This will be passed on to the team, and all player cards will be deactivated until this is paid.
-Subsequent offences by the club will incur a fine of $220 per team.
+Subsequent offences by the club will incur a fine of $230 per instance.
 To summarise:

 • The referee may not allow play to start

-• All fines issued to teams or players are passed onto and payable by the team/player responsible
+• All fines issued to teams or players are passed onto, and payable by, the team(s)/player(s) responsible

 • Where issues with the game lead to judiciary proceedings, the absence of a ground official is a distinct disadvantage.